geoadmin/doc-tech/docs/stac/caching.md

 In special cases, it can even be set to `no-cache` (e.g. for real-time data).

 All endpoints support the precondition headers `If-Match` and `If-None-Match`.
-To reduce unnecessary traffic, it is highly recommended to use these headers (especially `If-None-Match`) when making requests."
+To reduce unnecessary traffic, it is highly recommended to use these headers (especially `If-None-Match`) when making requests.

 If your application uses frequently updated data and you want to ensure you do not miss any updates, follow this recommended procedure: